jomuzhi/cv/README.md

-# CV built using RMarkdown and the pagedown package
+# Resume built using RMarkdown and the pagedown package - modified Nick Strayer's version

 Modified with page number inserted, adjusted margin for CV --> modified .css files